Differences between Oracle 11g and Oracle 12c

 What is Oracle 11g?

 - The SQL Performance Analyzer predicts the impact and performance of changes made to SQL even before the modifications take place.
-This feature accurately predicts the results of the actual SQL statements that are issued against a database – in addition, it monitors SQL performance metrics in real time.
+This feature accurately predicts the results of the actual SQL statements that are issued against a database – besides, it monitors SQL performance metrics in real-time.